Home » History Notes » Swadeshi Movement

 Swadeshi Movement Beginning

 Following the partition, the Extremist wing of the Indian National Congress took over as the anti-partition movement’s leader.
 Extremist leaders thought that protests, gatherings of the general public, and resolutions would not have much of an effect on the British government.
-They believed that passive resistance was necessary in order to best convey the intensity of the general sentiment.
+They believed that passive resistance was necessary to best convey the intensity of the general sentiment.
 They believed that boycotting and swadeshi were the answers.

-Swadeshi Movement Course of the Movement
+Swadeshi Movement: Course of the Movement

 • Students from Bengal played a significant part in the Swadeshi agitation.
 They participated in picketing campaigns against stores that sold foreign clothing as well as practising and promoting Swadeshi.